jrappa1738/UART_VHDL_Arty/README.md

 2.)
 Each byte read is written to RAM and the address counter is incremented.<br />
 3.)
 Whenever the BUTTON1 is pressed, the state machine resets the address counter, reads each RAM address and writes the data byte to the UART Transmitter FIFO.<br />
 4.)
 RAM state machine pauses reading from the RAM when the UART Transmitter FIFO is full.<br />
 5.)
-After the entire contents of the RAM is transmitted, the state machine resets the RAM address counter and waits until more data is available in the UART Receiver FIFO.
+After the entire contents of the RAM is transmitted, the state machine resets the RAM address counter and waits until more data is available in the UART Receiver FIFO.<br /><br />

+Button2 Acts as a synchronous reset for all modules.

 ## How to get up and running
 In Vivado,  import all .vhd files as design sources.
 Add a constraints file for your board.
 If using the Arty, add the constraints included here (UART_constraints.xdc) <br /> <br />